-In this 'extraction' part of your paper, it is often worth describing how the extracted argument connects to the rest of the author's article.
-So be sure to explain the role that-in the context of the author's article-the extracted argument plays.
+Also, in the extraction section of your paper, it is often worth describing how the extracted argument connects to the rest of the article.
+So be sure to explain the role that-in the context of the article as a whole-the extracted argument plays.
 How does the extracted argument connect to the author's larger project, in the article at issue?
-What purpose, for the author, does the extracted argument play?
+What purpose, for the author, does the extracted argument serve?

-In general, your extraction will probably be around two or three pages.
+In general, your extraction will probably be around four or five pages.
 It is fine, however, if your extraction is longer or shorter than that.
 Just make sure that it is reasonably clear and complete.